 In August 2017, we announced the positive outcome of a recent End-of-Phase 2 meeting with the FDA.
 General agreement was reached with the FDA on the design and key elements for HTX-011's Phase 3 program that will be required to support an NDA.
 The program includes two pivotal Phase 3 efficacy studies in bunionectomy and hernia repair, representing a bony model and a soft tissue model, respectively.
-The Phase 3 studies are designed to achieve broad indication for the reduction in postoperative pain for 72 hours following surgery.
+Our Phase 3 program is designed to achieve a broad indication for the reduction in postoperative pain for 72 hours following surgery.
 The primary endpoints of the Phase 3 efficacy studies will be the difference in mean area under the curve ("AUC") of pain intensity scores through 72 hours compared with placebo.
 The first key secondary endpoints will be the difference in mean AUC of pain intensity scores through 72 hours compared with bupivacaine.
 Additional key secondary endpoints measuring reduction in opioid use and proportion of subjects who are opioid-free are included to support an opioid-sparing claim.
-In addition to the Phase 3 efficacy studies, approximately 200 patients will be enrolled in a Phase 3 safety and pharmacokinetic ("PK") study to meet the target patient numbers established by the FDA and to provide further evidence of the broad utility of HTX-011 across multiple surgical models.
+In addition to the Phase 3 efficacy studies, approximately 200 patients will be enrolled in a Phase 3 safety and pharmacokinetic study to meet the target patient numbers established by the FDA and to provide further evidence of the broad utility of HTX-011 across multiple surgical models.
 Importantly, the FDA noted that, beyond the agreed-upon Phase 3 program, no additional clinical work is needed to meet the "Combination Rule" for fixed-dose combination products.
-We recently initiated patient enrollment in our Phase 3 program and anticipate completing our Phase 3 program in the first half of 2018.
-We expect to file an NDA in 2018.
+We have initiated our Phase 3 program, which we anticipate completing in the first half of 2018.
+We expect to file an NDA for HTX-011 in 2018.

 In August 2017, we reported final Phase 2 study results using the doses, route of administration and statistical methodology that will be used in the Phase 3 studies.
 These results indicate that HTX-011 has consistently demonstrated superiority over placebo and bupivacaine, the current standard of care, in all surgical models evaluated.
-In the first quarter of 2017 and third quarter of 2016, we reported positive efficacy and safety results from studies in our Phase 2 clinical development program for HTX-011.
 HTX-011 has been generally well tolerated in the Phase 2 program, which has involved more than 600 administrations of HTX-011.
-The most frequent treatment-related adverse events reported have been nausea and vomiting, which occurred at similar rates in active and control patients.
+The most frequent treatment-related adverse events with HTX-011 reported have been nausea and vomiting, which occurred at similar rates in both bupivacaine control and placebo control patients.

-Bunionectomy - Study 201 and Study 208
+Bunionectomy - Study 208

-In August 2017, we reported final Phase 2 study results from Studies 201 and 208 using the doses, route of administration and statistical methodology that will be used in the Phase 3 studies.
+In August 2017, we reported final Phase 2 study results from Study 208 using the doses, route of administration and statistical methodology that will be used in the Phase 3 studies.
 These results indicate that HTX-011 has consistently demonstrated superiority over placebo and bupivacaine, the current standard of care, in patients undergoing bunionectomy.
 These results were as follows:

-- 60 mg of HTX-011 reduced pain through 72 hours significantly better than placebo (P=0.0003) and bupivacaine 50 mg (P=0.0166); - HTX-011's pain reduction through 72 hours, as compared to placebo, was 24 times greater than a similar dose of bupivacaine.
+- 60 mg of HTX-011 reduced pain through 72 hours significantly better than placebo (P=0.0003) and bupivacaine 50 mg (P=0.0166); - HTX-011's pain reduction through 72 hours, as compared to placebo, was 24 times greater than a similar dose of bupivacaine; and - 60 mg of HTX-011 significantly reduced opioid consumption through 72 hours as compared to both placebo (p=0.0047) and bupivacaine (p=0.0382).